 - Students transferring into the BSW from other FAU majors must have a FAU GPA of 2.0 or greater.

 - There is no special foreign language requirement for the BSW.
 However, all FAU graduates must satisfy the FAU Foreign Language Admissions requirement of 2 years of High School OR the second level of College language such as SPN 1121 OR demonstrate equivalent ability.
 See admissions requirement for Language in Catalog.

 - Gordon Rule requirements: refer to FAU catalog.

 B. Prerequisite Course Work

 - Students are required to satisfy prerequisite coursework either prior to or during the BSW program.
-Students may choose to “dual enroll” at Community College to finish these requirements while attending FAU.
 Guidelines for the prerequisites are as follows:

-- American National Government: This requirement may be satisfied with an introductory Political Science course such as POS1041, POS 2041, POS1001 or POS2112.
+- American National Government: This requirement may be satisfied with an introductory Political Science course such as POS1041 or POS 2041.